You know how there are ten million gift guides out there?

 I should try this being-a-responsible-adult thing more often.

 We decided to do five gifts for each of them and we tried to do a mix of toys and activities, and also a combination of things they’d specifically asked for and things that would be a total surprise to them.
 Also, Bart said, “Christmas presents shouldn’t be boring things like clothes.”
-So no clothing on this list.
+So no clothing on this list, just fun gifts for little girls.

 For Ani (who just turned three), we bought: